-The Group's shareholders consist of institutional, professional and professionally advised and knowledgeable investors.
+The Group's shareholders include institutional, professional and professionally advised and knowledgeable investors.
 The Group understands the need to effectively communicate with existing and potential shareholders, briefing them on strategic and financial progress and attaining feedback.
 The Board is committed to maintaining open channels of communication and to engage with shareholders in a manner which they find most meaningful, in order to gain an understanding of the views of shareholders.
 The Board engagement includes:

-• Annual General Meeting - The Group welcomes engagement from shareholders at the AGM as it sees it as an important opportunity for all shareholders to engage directly with the Board.
-Due to the restrictions on public gatherings during the Covid-19 pandemic, the Board has decided to run the 2021 AGM without shareholders being able to attend in person.
-However, shareholders are strongly urged to provide voting instructions and it is also intended that shareholders will be given the opportunity to submit questions in advance of, or at the meeting, which will be held on 8 June 2021.
-Further details are included in the Notice of AGM which will be posted to shareholders along with this Annual Report.
+Annual General Meeting - The Group welcomes engagement from shareholders at the AGM as it sees it as an important opportunity for all shareholders to engage directly with the Board.
+Further details are included in the Notice of AGM which will be posted to shareholders along with this Annual Report and Audited Financial Statements.

 The Board values any feedback and questions it may receive from shareholders ahead of and during the AGM and will take action or make changes, when and as appropriate.
-All directors attended the 2020 AGM, which was also held as a closed meeting due to the Covid-19 pandemic.
+All directors attended the 2021 AGM, which was held as a closed meeting due to the Covid-19 pandemic.
 All voting at general meetings of the Company is conducted by way of a poll.
 All shareholders have the opportunity to cast their votes in respect of proposed resolutions by proxy, either electronically or by post.
 Following the AGM, the voting results for each resolution are published and made available on the Company's website

-- Publications The annual report and half-year results are made available on the Group's website and the annual report is circulated to shareholders.
+- Publications The Annual Report and Audited Financial Statements and half-year results are made available on the Group's website and are circulated to shareholders.
 These reports provide shareholders with a clear understanding of the underlying portfolio and the financial position of the Group.
 The Group also publishes monthly the NAV per share and a monthly factsheet which are available on the website and the publication of which is announced via the London Stock Exchange.
 The monthly factsheet updates the market with underlying performance and commentary around this for that month.
 Feedback and/or questions the Group and the Investment Manager receive from the shareholders and analysts help the Board evolve its reporting; - Shareholder concerns In the event shareholders wish to raise issues or concerns with the Directors, they are welcome to do so at any time by writing to the Chairman at the registered office.
 Other members of the Board are also available to shareholders if they have concerns that have not been addressed through the normal channels.
-Feedback can also be gained via the Group's corporate brokers, which is communicated to the Board and Investment Manager; and - Working with external partners the Investment Manager and the Group's corporate brokers maintain an active dialogue with shareholders and potential investors at scheduled meetings or analyst briefings following financial results and provide the Board regular reports and feedback on key market issues and shareholder concerns.
+Feedback can also be gained via the Group's corporate brokers, which is communicated to the Board and Investment Manager; and

+• Working with external partners - the Investment Manager and the Group's corporate brokers maintain an active dialogue with shareholders and potential investors at scheduled meetings or analyst briefings following financial results and provide the Board regular reports and feedback on key market issues and shareholder concerns.
 This includes market dynamics and corporate perception.